thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 Interestingly, the 4-eyes principle was already achieved with pair programming.
 Feature branching is merely in place for tracking purposes - having an audit trail to prove code reviews have been done - and segregation of duty - the person that approves the change is different from the person(s) that implemented the change to avoid fraud, compromised or malicious engineers, or mistakes.

-Compliance is an often-cited reason to introduce all sorts of wasteful non-value-adding activities.

 ## What is compliance?

 **Compliance** is taking steps to comply with relevant laws, industry regulations, legally binding contracts or even cultural norms. **Generally, compliance is not optional** when imposed by law, regulation or contract.
 In these cases, not complying increases risks for fines, reputational damage or even a shutdown of the business.